 “If we truly are a society committed to justice and equality, then we need to muster the courage to start having this conversation now – and make sure we should do so in a sensitive, constructive and responsible manner”

 One of my biggest life-changing experiences was transitioning from a being part of the privileged majority race in Singapore to being a racial minority when I started my university education in the UK.
 It allowed me to see my community and my relationship with others in a very different way.
 Joining student politics further increased my awareness of existing power structures, and the challenges of being a racial minority.

-I could not help but imagine what it feels like to be a minority in Singapore.
-I believe that it is worth reflecting on the racial issues in our society.
+My experience have made me believe that it is worth reflecting on the racial issues in our society.
 Yet it seems that this is a conversation that many people are too afraid or too unwilling to have.

 Every year, on Racial Harmony Day, we are reminded of the importance of racial harmony.
 Indeed, we are lucky to be in a country without racial strife.
 But while we appear to be doing very well for ourselves, there are still problems.